 Dabo and Kathleen Swinney have three children.
 Will Swinney is a senior wide receiver on the Clemson football team.
-Drew Swinney is a sophomore and a fellow walk-on receiver with the football program.
+Drew Swinney is a junior and a fellow walk-on receiver with the football program.
 Clay Swinney is in high school.

 Clemson Athletics is in good hands with Dabo Swinney.
 Kathleen deserves a lot of credit for that, too.

 This post was originally published on April 2, 2020.